Master of Science in

-ERAU Worldwide prepare its graduates to leave the program with the skills needed to excel in this field, including:
+The Project Management master's degree program prepares its graduates to leave the program with the skills needed to excel in the profession, including:

 Project management expertise applies to every industry, allowing you the flexibility to choose your destiny.

-After earning a Master of Science in Project Management, you'll be able to generate plans, execute projects, and capture your initiatives' successes in order to increase project efficiencies.
+After earning a Master of Science in Project Management (MSPM), you'll be able to generate plans, execute projects, and capture your initiatives' successes in order to increase project efficiencies.

 Much of the course work is collaborative – just as it is in the workplace.
 The program curriculum was developed entirely by certified PMPs®, the recognized global standard for project management knowledge and experience issued by the PMI®.
 PMI® is the worldwide leader in the development of standards for the evolving profession of Project Management.